-That’s the question that arose late last year when I wrote about a court case in which the buyer unsuccessfully sued the seller following rumours that the building was haunted.
+That’s the question that arose late last year when I wrote about a court case in which the buyer unsuccessfully sued the seller following rumors that the building was haunted.

 In the view of the Real Estate Council of Ontario, the provincial regulator of the profession, there is no obligation for an agent to disclose the existence of stigma to buyers.